stacks-network/docs/src/pages/references/deploy-tips.md

 ## Introduction

-Blockstack applications are web applications that authenticate users with Blockstack Auth and store data with Gaia.
+Stacks applications are web applications that authenticate users with Blockstack Auth and store data with Gaia.
 Both of these technologies can be accessed on the client side.
-As such, Blockstack apps tend to be simple in design and operation, since in many cases, they don’t have to host anything besides the application’s assets.
+As such, Stacks apps tend to be simple in design and operation, since in many cases, they don’t have to host anything besides the application’s assets.

 ## Where to deploy your application